itssali/steve/README.md

 - Observe the results
 - Repeat

-I built an action system that gives the LLM a vocabulary of things it can do.
+We built an action system that gives the LLM a vocabulary of things it can do.
 Actions like "mine", "place", "navigate", "attack".
 Each action is a Java class that handles the actual Minecraft mechanics.

-The LLM's job is just to pick which actions to use and in what order.
-It's constrained to output JSON that matches my action schema, which makes parsing easy and execution reliable.
+The LLM's job is to pick which actions to use and in what order.
+It's constrained to output JSON that matches our action schema, which makes parsing straightforward and execution deterministic.

 For memory, each Steve maintains a conversation history and context about the world.
 This gets injected into every LLM call so agents can handle follow-up commands without you repeating context.

 The collaborative building system was trickier.
-I had to build a manager that:
+We had to build a manager that:
 - Divides structures into spatial sections
 - Assigns Steves to sections
 - Prevents conflicts when placing blocks
 - Handles reassignment when Steves finish

-It's all deterministic and server-side, so there's no weird race conditions.
+It's all deterministic and server-side, so there's no weird race conditions or synchronization issues.

 **Project Structure:**
 ```